Laoujin/bliki/_bliki/dotnet/vbnet-vs-csharp.md

-	Shared Function Max(Of T As {IComparable, Structure})(ByVal ParamArray items As T()) As T ' static T Max<T>(params T[] items) where T : IComparable, struct ' Assign to Function name instead of Return items.Max Max = items.Max
+	Shared Function Max(Of T As {IComparable, Structure})(ByVal ParamArray items As T()) As T ' static T Max<T>(params T[] items) where T : IComparable, struct ' It is possible to assign the return value to the method name instead of Return items.Max Max = items.Max
 	End Function